 This is a collection of illuminations that have been on display in the past but no longer form part of the annual display (i.e. non-operational).
 They are kept for their historical significance.
-These items are reported in the Balance Sheet at insurance valuations that are based on market values.
-These insurance valuations are reviewed on a 4 yearly basis.
+These items are reported in the Balance Sheet at valuation provided by the Head of Heritage.
+These valuations are reviewed on a 4 yearly basis.